 The layout of the core of Boston defies all logic.
 As one of my coworkers stated, some guy with a horse went here and then they decided to build a road.
 This means there are hidden streets, alleys and nooks all over the place.

-One such alley near my hotel (Pi Alley) has a no frills little diner in it called Archie’s Place where you can get a good old fashioned eggs and bacon breakfast.
+One such alley near my hotel (Pi Alley) has a no-frills little diner in it called Archie’s Place where you can get a good old fashioned egg and bacon breakfast.

 For a few days, I became really tired of eating a gf muffin or a tiny cup of organic oatmeal every day for breakfast.
 I just wanted something hot that’d stick to my ribs.
 The porter at my hotel recommended Archie’s.
 I wouldn’t have found it without his “go to Dunkin Donuts, turn right, walk down an unmarked alley, halfway turn left” instructions.
 The diner is really tucked away.

 Lunch was in Dewey Square… at the food trucks.
 I think the Greenway gets the better trucks but again, I just wanted something different and mixed in among the food trucks is a farmers market.
 So, instead of getting a rice bowl, you can get fresh fruit, vegetables, bread, jam, and honey.

 At the end of the day, I felt compelled to head over to the North End to explore some more.

 Little Italy is my kind of place.
 It has great food and coffee, eclectic buildings, gads of history, and the thing I love the most: people yelling at each other from the shops, windows, from the bakery, from the meat market, and from the streets.
 It’s a tight community.

 It’s also a highly sought after place to live and apartments can cost upward of $1300 per month per bedroom; a realty office in the middle of Little Italy lists places going for $2700 to $5000 a month.

 But it wasn’t always like this.
 Originally the area was settled by the well off, then the community declined and became the home to immigrant families; Irish and Italian.